wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * Improvement - Tumblr include categories as tags
 * Improvement - More clear and understandable log
 * Improvement - All "Message Format" fields are now multirow fields.
-* Improvement - no _ in hashtags anymore
+* Improvement - no _ in hashtags any more
 * Improvement - Featured image custom field could be an array
 * Improvement/Bug Fix - additional protection against magic quotes.
 * Bug fix - Stumbleupon category selection.